AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-style-structure-refs.md

 ## Using a Reference Image for Style

-For the first example, we will be using a reference image to impact the style of our result.
-Given a standard prompt, we'll call the [Generate Images API](../api/image_generation/) -- both with and without a style reference image so you can compare the differences.
+The first example uses a reference image to impact the style of the result.
+A standard prompt is used in a call to the [Generate Images API](../api/image_generation/) -- both with and without a style reference image to compare the differences.

 First, note the source image used for the style reference.
 Specifically, notice the color and fire attributes:

 ![Style reference image](../images/styleRef.jpg)

-Before we can use this source image as a style reference in our Generate Images API call, we'll need to get an upload ID for it to pass in the `style.imageReference.source.uploadId` object.
-An example payload for the Generate Images API below for reference:
+Before using this source image as a style reference in the [Generate Images API](../api/image_generation/) call, you'll need to get an upload ID for it to pass in the `style.imageReference.source.uploadId` object.
+An example payload for the Generate Images API is provided below for reference:

 ```json
 {